ilovetocode2019/Highlight/README.md

 ## Documentation

-You can find information on seting up and using the bot [here](https://ilovetocode2019.com/Highlight).
+You can find information on setting up and using the bot [here](https://ilovetocode2019.com/Highlight).